PearlPullan/JMeter-Guide/README.md

 put it into lib/ext directory, then restart JMeter.

 Recording tests on UI
-1. Using Blazemeter
+1. Using Blazemeter plugin
-2. Directly from
+2. Directly from jmeter using options->plugin manager-> correlation recorder